NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 #. **No. Cells**: Number of cells in each direction.

-#. **Grading**: This field provides expansion ratios to generated graded mesh in any direction.
+#. **Grading**: This field provides expansion ratios to generate graded mesh in any direction.
 These values specify the ratio of the width of the first cell to the last cell along the direction considered.
 Specially, will be useful if one wants to provide stretched cells near the ground surface.

 #. **Grid Size**: The width of cells in a specified direction.
-This field is automatically calculated as the user edits **No. Cells** field.
+This field is automatically calculated as the user edits the **No. Cells** field.

 	.. warning::
 		It is recommended to use nearly cubical cells for the background mesh.
 This can be achieved by changing the **No. Cells** in each direction until the corresponding **Grid Size** felids are approximately equal.
 Specially close to the building location, the use of nearly cubical cells is important for the *snappyHexMesh* to operate properly.